-To stimulate the promotion of new ideas and to encourage the younger men or women working in the dredging industry and related fields, the IADC has instituted the IADC Young Author Award.
+To stimulate the promotion of new ideas and encourage the young men or women in the dredging industry and its related fields, the IADC instituted the IADC Young Author Award.

-The next IADC Young Author Award will be presented in 2018.
+The next IADC Young Author Award will be presented on 10 May 2018 at the 34th PIANC World Congress 2018 in Panama City.

 Terms of Reference